leandro21rs/cadastro_livro_api/README.md

 The following was discovered as part of building this project:

-* The original package name 'com.tj.cadastro-livro-api' is invalid and this project uses 'com.cbyk.cadastro_livro_api' instead.
+* The original package name 'com.tj.cadastro-livro-api' is invalid and this project uses 'com.tj.cadastro_livro_api' instead.

 # Getting Started